-Diego Bruno, Mirta Demare the gallery #SoloProjects, has proclaimed the winner of the seventh edition of illy Prize for his work SustainArt Location afternoon.
+Diego Bruno, Mirta Demare Gallery in #SoloProjects, was proclaimed winner of this evening the seventh edition of illy SustainArt Location Award for his work.

-The survey consisted of a cash prize of 15,000 Euros and the opportunity to submit a draft for a tazailly Art Collection, the famous collection of mugs where in the last twenty years, have expressed their creativity some of the most important representatives of international contemporary art, in addition to emerging talent.
+The survey consisted of a cash prize of 15,000 Euros and the opportunity to submit a project for a tazailly Art Collection, the famous collection of cups of coffee where in the last twenty years, have expressed their creativity some of the most important representatives of international contemporary art, in addition to emerging talent.

-The jury of Jesus Carrillo, Head of Cultural Programs Department of Public Activities National Museum Centro de Arte Reina Sofía, João Fernandez, Assistant Director of Conservation, Research and Outreach Center Museo Nacional de Arte Reina Sofia and Carlo Bach, director of Artistic illycaffè, highlighted the work of Diego Bruno ability to cross the historical memory with personal memory in an audiovisual piece that the jury described as "modern archeology."
+The jury of Jesus Carrillo, Head of Cultural Programs of the Department of Public Affairs of the National Museum Centro de Arte Reina Sofía, João Fernandez, Deputy Director of Conservation, Research and Outreach Center Museo Nacional de Arte Reina Sofia and Carlo Bach, director of Artistic illycaffè, highlighted the work of Diego Bruno ability to cross the historical memory with personal memory in an audiovisual piece that the jury described as "modern archeology."

-The illy SustainArt ARC Award was established in 2008, recognizing its first edition the young Brazilian artist Matheus Rocha Pitta.
-In its second edition, in 2009, the prize was awarded to Avinash Veeraraghavan, one of the emerging young talents in India.
-The 2010 edition recognized the Mexican artist Camilo Ontiveros, and again in 2011 to a Brazilian artist, the young Andre Komatsu.
+The illy SustainArt ARC Award was established in 2008, in its first edition recognizing the young Brazilian artist Matheus Rocha Pitta.
+In its second edition, in 2009, the prize was awarded to Avinash Veeraraghavan, one of the emerging young talents of India.
+The 2010 edition recognized the Mexican artist Camilo Ontiveros, and in 2011 back to a Brazilian artist, the young Andre Komatsu.

-In 2012 the award went Völuspá Jarpa Chilean artist, and in its last edition in 2013, was the artist couple Julia & Victor Costales Rometti who received the award for his "Magic Anarchism".
+In 2012 the award went to Chilean artist Völuspá Jarpa, and in its last edition in 2013, was the artist couple Julia & Victor Costales Rometti who received the award for his book "Anarchism Magic".